tjormola/tj-awesome-themes/README.txt

                                   Dependencies

    These themes use [8]Droid Sans Mono font.
-On Debian/Ubuntu systems, you can install the package ttf-droid to have the font installed.
+On Debian/Ubuntu systems, you can install the package fonts-droid to have the font installed.

-   If you want to use the matching GTK+ themes, you need GNOME 2.3x themes package installed.
-On Debian/Ubuntu systems, you can install the package gnome-themes to have these themes available.

    If using Delightful widgets, please refer to the Delightful [9]README for the dependencies of Delightful.
 In order to support all the icons Delightful uses, you need the following installed.
-     * GNOME 2.3x icons package.
-Debian/Ubuntu package: gnome-icon-theme
+     * GNOME icons package.
+Debian/Ubuntu packages: gnome-icon-theme gnome-icon-theme-full adwaita-icon-theme-full
      * For CPU and Memory widgets only: GNOME Sensors Applet.
        Debian/Ubuntu package: sensors-applet
-     * For Weather widget only: GWeather.
-Debian/Ubuntu package: libgweather-common
+     * For Weather widget only: MateWeather.
+Debian/Ubuntu package: libmateweather-common

                                   Downloading